Quill-ToDo/Quill-Todo/CONTRIBUTING.md

     nvm install v16.13.1 && nvm use 16.13.1
     ```

+    You may need to restart your computer for the installation to take effect.

 5. Add secret `.env` file to `App` dir.
 Ask in Slack for the file.

     **This file should never be pushed to GitHub!**